Shoes. Burlesque Shoes. (Burlesque Costume) (Burlesque Performance)

 Bare feet

 I've been deeply involved with fetish, so to me bare feet are a gorgeous reveal, as on Lili St. Cyr, above.
 Many dancers make magic in bare feet from the beginning to the end of a number.
-Just be aware that there will be haters of the bare feet on stage.
-If you’re a great dancer in bare feet and a mediocre dancer in shoes, fuck the haters, go bare.
-Also, I have seen people dwell for years on unasked-for criticisms about their bare feet, so please don’t be a hater.
-People without shoes can still kick your ass.
+Just be aware that there are haters of the bare feet.
+It's true that bare feet may be distracting from your aesthetic.
+Also, bar and theater floors can be dirty.
+If you're performing in a restaurant, some people may not want bare feet where they eat.
+Still, if you’re a happy dancer in bare feet and a sad dancer in shoes, go bare.
+The haters will hate it, but they probably weren't going to buy tickets to your show anyway.
+Also, I have seen people dwell for years on unasked-for criticisms about their bare feet, so haters often get hated back.
+Haters beware: People without shoes can still kick your ass.

 Half-Soles

-There are various kind of footwear, both substantive and decorative, for people who want the freedom of bare feet.
+There are various kind of footwear, both substantive and decorative, for people who want the freedom of bare feet but care about a specific aesthetic.
 These can be purchased already decorated or plain and ready for your own creative embellishments.
-Great on burlesque aerialists.
+These are particularly great on burlesque acrobats.

 Ballet shoes

 They are romantic, and suitable mostly for pointe numbers.
+(Please mind that dancing en pointe takes a lot of training to do safely!)
 Rhinestoning is optional, but if the rest of your costume is or looks bespoke, it makes sense that your shoes should match.
 Shoes above are from Etsy.

 Department store shoes